mmtechslv/killproc/README.md

 - Microsoft Visual C++ 2005 Express Edition => https://www.microsoft.com/en-us/download/details.aspx?id=804

 # Notes
-- Current MASM version apparently have a bug in ASCII versions of kernel32.lib entiries such as Process32First or Process32Next.
+- Current MASM version apparently have a bug in ASCII versions of kernel32.lib entries such as Process32First or Process32Next.
 Therefore, make sure that you use kernel32.lib from libraries that belong to Visual C++ not MASM.

 # Assembly
     $ ml /c /coff /Cp killproc.asm